Twisted duality for embedded graphs: Medial graphs and the ribbon group action

 \section{Medial graphs and the ribbon group action}

 Via the ribbon group action, twisted duality gives the full story of the interplay among a graph, its medial graph, and its various twisted duals.
-This allows us to answer the question we originally posed: Given any 4-regular graph $F$, what precisely is the set of embedded graphs that have medial graphs isomorphic to $F$ as abstract graphs?
-We are simultaneously able to provide a classification of all the twisted duals of an embedded graph $G$ via its medial graph, and thus characterize $Orb(G)$.
-These relations among twisted duals, embedded medial graphs, and cycle family graphs are higher genus generalizations of the classic results relating plane duals, medial graphs, and Tait graphs.
+This allows us to answer the question we originally posed: \begin{itemize}\item given any $4$-regular graph $F$, what precisely is the set of embedded graphs that have medial graphs isomorphic to $F$ as abstract graphs? \end{itemize} We are able to provide a classification of all the twisted duals of an embedded graph $G$ via its medial graph, and thus characterize $Orb(G)$ as the answer to this question.
+These relations among twisted duals, embedded medial graphs, and cycle family graphs are higher genus generalizations of the classic results relating geometric duals, medial graphs, and Tait graphs.

 By way of motivation, we begin by reviewing some basic properties of plane medial graphs.
-If $F$ is a connected 4-regular plane graph, then $F$ is face two-colourable (see {\em e.g.} Fleischner~\cite{Fle90a}), and we call this a \emph{checkerboard colouring}, and use the colours black and white.
+If $F$ is a connected $4$-regular plane graph, then $F$ is face two-colourable (see Fleischner~\cite{Fle90a} for example).
+We call this a \emph{checkerboard colouring}, and use the colours black and white.
 The \emph{blackface graph}, $F_{bl}$, of $F$ is the plane graph constructed by placing one vertex in each black face and adding an edge between two of these vertices whenever the corresponding regions meet at a vertex of $F$.
-The \emph{whiteface graph}, $F_{wh}$, is constructed analogously by placing the vertices in the white faces.
+The \emph{whiteface graph}, $F_{wh}$, is constructed analogously by placing vertices in the white faces.
 Borrowing terminology from knot theory, we refer to $F_{bl}$ and $F_{wh}$ as the \emph{Tait graphs} of $F$.

 There are two key properties of Tait graphs.
-The first key property is duality: $(F_{bl})^* = F_{wh}$ and vice versa, where the asterisk indicates planar duality.
+The first property is duality: $(F_{bl})^* = F_{wh}$ and $(F_{wh})^* = F_{bl}$ , where the asterisk indicates geometric duality.
 Thus, if $G$ is any plane graph, and we give $G_m$ the \emph{canonical checkerboard colouring}, {\em i.e.} where the black faces contain the vertices of $G$, then

 Secondly, the medial graph of a Tait graph is just the original graph, {\em i.e.}

 Moreover, $\{F_{wh}, F_{bl}\}$ is exactly the set of plane graphs whose medial graph is $F$.